vangberg/librevox/README.md

 ## Originating a new call with `Librevox::CommandSocket`

-Freeswitcher also ships with a CommandSocket class, which allows you to connect to the FreeSWITCH management console, from which you can originate calls, restart FreeSWITCH etc.
+Librevox also ships with a CommandSocket class, which allows you to connect to the FreeSWITCH management console, from which you can originate calls, restart FreeSWITCH etc.